itorian/AzureMediaServicesMvc/README.md

-# Note: I'm migrating this project to AES, so first time playback just after uploading will work but next time onwards playback may break.
-Please feel free to send pull request.

 # Azure Media Services Upload and Play Videos in MVC

 In this project you will learn how to upload video on Azure Media Services in your defined storage account.
 This is a complete end to end MVC application with evey necessary feature.